Logo

 How long does a patent last?

 In general, an Australian standard patent has a maximum term of 20 years, from the date of filing of the complete application, provided that renewal fees are paid.
-On the other hand, an Australian innovation patent has a maximum term of 8 years from the date of filing of the complete application.

 When can I begin selling a product and/or begin seeking interest from others?